 I grew up with influences from the Commodore 64, Amiga 500 and the Nintendo NES.
 Being a gamer I also early on got curious on how these machines could be used for creative purposes.
 Still too young to really understand too much, it wasn't util I got my first PC I really started exploring the possibilities that opened up.
-For a little while I was a part of the European Demo Scene, touring some LAN parties and creating demo content.
+For a little while I was a part of the Scandinavian Demo Scene, touring some LAN parties and creating demo content.
 Being a little bit all over the place with all the possibilities, coding, music, graphics...
 This interest initially got me on the path to get a degree in IT.
 But it didn't take more than a couple of years before I realized I needed to pursue a much more creative path to be happy.
-Coincidence have it, around the same time schools started offering degrees in 3D Design and Animation, and the choice to change careers was an easy one.
+Coincidence have it, those two degrees have now merged perfectly together in my role as Tech Artist.